 For most people, the first step is to take Six Sigma courses, which will help you to get a good general understanding of what Six Sigma is and how it can help you in your chosen career.
 Introduction courses can be in person, online or even through books.

 Most people who want to become a Six Sigma professional will start out by attaining one of the standard belts, which are green, black and master black belts.
 There are also white or yellow belts that many companies use, but those are not universally accepted like the others are.

 To get a belt one must complete certifications and have proof of certain amounts of experience.
 There are a number of third party certifiers that are authorized to award the different belt levels.
 These include many universities and other education providers.

 The green belt is given to people who spend some time in their career on process improvement efforts.
 In order to attain this designation, one should have experience working under the supervision of a Six Sigma black belt (or a master black belt).
 This experience should include work on analyzing problems, quality improvement projects, and the use of Six Sigma tools and/or processes.

 In addition to the experience component, all green belts require the candidate to complete a written exam.
-This exam consists of 100 multiple-choice questions and covers virtually all areas of the overall body of knowledge offered by Six Sigma.
+This exam consists of 100 multiple-choice questions and covers virtually all areas of the overall body of knowledge offered.
 These exams take up to four hours to complete.
 Once the exam is passed, the candidate is a Six Sigma green belt professional.